Amazon Bedrock#

 Option 1: Native Bedrock provider#

-The native Bedrock provider uses AWS IAM credentials and the Bedrock API directly.
+The native Bedrock provider uses the standard AWS credential chain and the Bedrock API directly.
 Use this option when you want the simplest configuration and full Bedrock feature support.

 -